When it comes to building your website, design is only half the story.

 6. Contact: Your Conversion Point

-Make it easy and inviting for people to get in touch, whether that’s a simple form, direct email, or a booking link for consultations.
+Make it easy and inviting for people to get in touch, whether you opt for a simple form, direct email or a booking link for consultations.

 Final Thoughts

-Your website is more than a collection of pretty pages.
-It’s a strategic experience designed to guide, connect, and convert.
+You shouldn’t see your website as a collection of pretty pages.
+It’s a strategic experience designed to guide, connect and convert.

 Every section should have a clear purpose and a clear next step for the visitor.